-This page was most recently updated on March 9th, 2019
+This page was most recently updated by the webmaster on March 9th, 2019

 How did we start this State Event?

 Coronation used to be in June.
 Summer was the end of the year instead of the middle.
 Winter Cotillion was originally a Christmas time function to raise money and collect toys for needy children.